shlawgathon/Computer-Use/README.md

 ### Vision-First Agent Loop

-- Captures the screen, sends it to a vision model (OpenRouter), and executes the model's decision — all in a tight loop.
+- Captures the screen, sends it to a vision model (Mistral API), and executes the model's decision — all in a tight loop.
 - Supports **click**, **hotkey**, **type**, **shell** (CLI commands), and **none** (task complete) actions.
 - Step history is passed between iterations so the agent remembers what it already did.
 - Configurable confidence threshold — low-confidence actions are rejected automatically.